randomseed-io/bankster/README.md

 Currencies can also have **additional**, external properties, like relations to countries, localized (l10n) settings etc. They are stored in registries too.

+To inspect a currency including registry-associated metadata (countries, localized properties, traits) use `currency/info`.

 ### Money